shefali1503/30dayJavascript/README.md

 - ✅ Day 6:i)Exercise for generating random names of the brand ii)Learnt about js arrays
 - ✅ Day 7:Calculated factorial of a number using javascript
+- ✅ Day 8:Learnt some basic thing about DOM(Document Object Model)